 Activity Area Number of Number of Number of visits

 sessions (1hr) participants

 Back to Netball (women) Harold Hill 19 57 243

 Back to Netball (women) Hornchurch 16 20 111

-Žumba Gold Rainham 40 46 758
+Zumba Gold Rainham 40 46 758

 Zumba Harold Hill 15 18 54

 Walking Football 10 33 119

-Walking Football 9 19 157
+Walking Football Hornchurch 9 19 157

 Just Play Football (men) Rainham 27 30 368

 Archery Harold Hill 19 19 148

 LBH Employee Yoga Romford 9 48 164

 LBH employee Zumba Romford 10 28 108

 Total 174 318 2230

 Co dependencies?
 Programme.
-Our expressed desundermined by the re cited in the red sire to improve ou ır LBH Workplace H al Diabetic Prevention ce sickness absence will b e
+Our expressed des undermined by the re cited in the red ire to improve ou ır LBH Workplace H Ü al Diabetic Prevention ce sickness absence will be

-Evidence of beneficial outcomes?
-PARS The PARS programme as always struggled with insufficient resource and there is limited evidence on the long term health benefits for physical activity on referral schemes. on the
+Evidence of beneficial outcomes? there is limited evidence on the

-a process to fol low up walkers who d in the scheme, the incre attendances would sugge
+Whilst there is not Havering Walking for Health Programme Whilst there is not a process to follow up walkers who have participated in the scheme, the increase of Walk Leaders being trained and gradual increase month on month of attendances would suggest that

 participants are building these walks into their lives.
 In addition because the success of this scheme predominantly based on volunteers walk leaders, this scheme aligns to the Havering Council's Demand Management Strategy action of strengthening communities and building community resilience, by enabling the community to help themselves; which is seen as vital to sustainable reduction in demand.
 Staffing.
 Costs for the Walk For Health Programme £3,000 from Public Health Grant (The scheme has required support on a part-time basis of 2.5 days per week.
 This is to provide administrative support and to ensure that volunteer's continue to feel valued and supported.
 In 2014-2015 the support for this programme was funded the Health & Sports Development team.)
 Community Physical Activity & Work Place Health.
 Public health does not set objectives for this activity - it is led from Health & Sports Development delivery plan.
 Public Health support by part funding physical activity co-ordinator.
 Note: Health & Sports development fund £16,400 to deliver this programme.
 Risks associated with PARS decommissioning the service?
 If decommissioned a possible a challenge from CCG.
-Service?
+33.1.33.
 Havering Healthy Walks Possible negativity from the current cohort of walk leaders and walkers who use the scheme.
-Community Physical Activity and Work Place Health Minimum risk from Community Physical Activity Potential conflict / negativity re Work Place Health as part of the action plan to tackle the priority issue of Absenteeism Stakeholder/public None of these are statutory requirements consultation required?
-Consultation with CCG on decommissioning PARS.
+Community Physical Activity and Work Place Health Minimum risk from Community Physical Activity Potential conflict / negativity re Work Place Health as part of the action plan to tackle the priority issue of Absenteeism Stakeholder/public consultation required?
+None of these are statutory requirements Consultation with CCG on decommissioning PARS.
 Equality Impact assessment required?
 To be decided by SM as to whether to complete a generic EIA jointly on prevention health improvement programmes.